-If you have been agonised by the pain of kidney stones at any time, I bet you’ll do all it takes to never experience that again!
+If you have been agonised by the pain of a kidney stone at any time, I bet you’ll do all it takes to never experience that again!
 Diet plays a big role in avoiding kidney stones.
-You need to prevent the concentration of the nutrients in urine that can lead to crystal formations and the recurrence of the kidney stones.
+You need to prevent the concentration of the nutrients in urine that can lead to crystal formations and the recurrence of kidney stones.

 The following tips will help you prevent formation or reformation of kidney stones:

 Consume plenty of plain water as it helps to dilute urine, especially if you sweat it out in hot climate either due to exercise / sport or recreation.
 Excessive sweating will lead to less urine formation and concentrated urine causes minerals to precipitate and form kidney stones.
 If you increase your activity or the weather gets warm and dry, increase your water consumption correspondingly.
 Aim to pass about 2 – 2.5 litres of urine each day.
 The colour of the urine is the best indicator of hydration.
 Light and clear urine is the sign of adequate water intake.

 It is a myth that just by avoiding oxalate-rich foods, one can prevent kidney stone formation.
 It is best to eat oxalate rich foods together with calcium rich foods as the two nutrients combine in the gut instead of kidney while forming urine.
 This prevents the formation of the most common calcium oxalate stone.
 Consuming vitamin C supplements may also lead to stone formation as the body converts the vitamin C to oxalate.